ying-teaching/python/code-demo/01-turtle-graphics.md

 ## 8 Resources

 All the module, classes and operations used above are documente in [`turtle` - Turtle Grpahics](https://docs.python.org/3/library/turtle.html).
-The document documents the procedure functions thus it is not clear which methods can be used by `Pen`/`Turtle` class instances.
-As yo can see, VS Code can give contextual help.

 [The beginner's guide to Python turtle](https://realpython.com/beginners-guide-python-turtle/) is a good introduction.

-As always, there is no perfect document/help available, just try.
+As always, there is no perfect document/help, just try.